mozilla/normandy/docs/dev/concepts.rst

 The system is made of two main components, a server and client.
 These components are known simply as the Normandy client and Normandy server.
-The server provides static information that the client acts on.
+The server provides information that the client acts on.

-Normandy's execution is built around two main concepts: Actions, Recipes.
+Normandy's execution is built around two main concepts: Actions and Recipes.
 This document describes those concepts in detail.

 .. _actions: